 The antioxidants in green tea include catechins, flavonoids naturally occurring in tea leaves.
 Since green tea undergoes minimal processing, it has a plentiful amount of catechins.

 Catechins are the antioxidants that can fight off and work to prevent cell damage from occurring.

-Black tea is rich with polyphenols such as thearubigins, catechins, and theaflavins.
+Black tea such as Darjeeling tea is rich with polyphenols such as thearubigins, catechins, and theaflavins.
 Recent studies have shown evidence of thearubigins reducing blood sugar and cholesterol.

 It’s suggested to drink three or more cups a day in order to reduce the risk of heart disease.
 White tea is another type of tea and thought to have cardiovascular benefits, just like its green and black tea counterparts.

 Cascara tea is another type of tea that provides an abundance of antioxidants.
 Many people believe that cascara coffee cherries (what we make this tea from) have more antioxidants than it’s competitors, making it one of the best sources for antioxidants.

 Cascara tea may help support a healthy immune system and promote mental health, as well as support high levels of BDNF, an element that helps with memory, feelings of happiness, and the brain’s ability to age.